jeenalmehta/DataAnalytics/README.md

 Lab experiments of the course Data Analytics guided by Dr. Preetida Jani of Sardar Patel Institute of Technology

+## Experiment List

-## Following is the list of topics covered in their corresponding experiments performed:
+Following is the list of topics covered in their corresponding experiments performed:

 Exp 1 - Exploratory Data Analysis